yskore/JSON_CurrencyExchange/README.md

 # JSON_CurrencyExchange

-JSON Manipulation and Currency Exchange
+## JSON Manipulation and Currency Exchange

-This module provides several string parsing functions to implement a simple currency exchange routine using an online currency service.
+ **This module provides several string parsing functions to implement a simple currency exchange routine using an online currency service.
-The primary function in this module is exchange.
+ The primary function in this module is exchange**

 Consists of the Following Functions: